OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **connstrings.mytransform.config** to file **app.config**

-### Applying a transform against multiple targets in a different directory
+### Applying a transform against multiple targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformagainstmultipletargetsinadifferentdirectoryApplyingatransformagainstmultipletargetsinadifferentdirectory}

 Given a package which has the structure: